emacs-helm/helm/README.md

 By default, `helm-autoresize-max-height` is set to 40, which makes Helm candidate buffer has the maximum height of 40% of current frame height.
 Similarly, `helm-autoresize-min-height` specifies the minimum height that Helm candidate buffer cannot be smaller.

 If you don't want the Helm window to be resized, but a smaller Helm window, you can set `helm-autoresize-max-height` equal to `helm-autoresize-max-height`.

+## Features

+Here some of the most important features provided by helm, not exhaustive:

+- `helm-mode`: Allow turning on helm in all completions provided by emacs, when available use instead the same feature provided natively by helm.
+- `helm-find-files`: Replace in one command all the files related commands (Bind it to `C-x C-f`!).
+- `helm-buffers-list`: Enhanced buffers listing.
+- `helm-browse-project`: Show all buffers and files related to project or current directory (Usable everywhere with `helm-find-files`) You will want to install
+[helm-ls-git](https://github.com/emacs-helm/helm-ls-git) and [helm-ls-hg](https://github.com/emacs-helm/helm-ls-hg) for a better experience.
+- `helm-dabbrev`: Enhanced dabbrev with helm completion (Own implementation of dabbrev for helm, don't reuse emacs code).
+- `helm-moccur`: Enhanced occur for one or more buffers, launch it from `helm-buffers-list` or `current-buffer`(Own implementation).
+- `helm-M-x`: Enhanced version of `execute-extended-command` (Bind it to `M-x`!).
+- `helm-imenu` and `helm-imenu-in-all-buffers`: Imenu in `current-buffer` or in all your buffers.
+- `helm-etags-select`: Enhanced version of etags with helm-completion (Usable everywhere with `helm-find-files`).
+- `helm-apropos`: Description of functions, variables, etc...
+Use it instead of Most `C-h` commands.
+- `Grep`: You can launch it (recursively or not) from any files related helm commands, support as backends `grep`, `ack-grep`, `git-grep` (Own implementation).
+- `helm-show-kill-ring`: A kill ring browser for helm.
+- `helm-all-mark-rings`: A mark ring for helm, allow retrieving your last position(s) in a buffer.
+- `helm-filtered-bookmarks`: An enhanced bookmark listing.
+- `helm-list-elisp-packages`: Manage emacs packages with helm.

 ## Known issues